Brenda Jones at Rosewood

 From the Kettering-Oakwood Times:

 Brenda Jones, of Cheney, KS, received her MA in painting and photography from the Wichita State University in Wichita, KS.
 She is currently teaching art at Wichita East High School and at Friends University in Wichita.
 Jones has received the Fullbright Award to teach and study in Argentina and the Japan Fullbright Memorial Fund to study the role of the kimono in Japan.
-The clothing articles are primarily aprons and jackets, which are reminiscent of women, remembered, imagined and known.
+The clothing articles are primarily aprons and jackets, which are reminiscent of women, remembered, imagined and known.... and maps!

 With each hand-sewn piece, she addresses women’s issues and feels more connected to her grandmother, who was an alterations lady for a major department store.
 The works are bigger than life sized and created mainly from paper, but include more unique materials such as tea bags, chopsticks, wax, seaweed, used coffee filters and used drier sheets.